aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-ole-objects/inserting-a-wav-file-as-an-ole-object/_index.md

 ---
-title: Inserting a WAV file as an Ole Object
+title: Inserting a WAV file as an OLE Object
 type: docs
 weight: 70
 url: /net/inserting-a-wav-file-as-an-ole-object/